British invasions of the River Plate: First invasion

-Initially the British forces were met with a somewhat lukewarm welcome by the residents of the city, with some wealthy families throwing feasts in honour of the British officers.
+Initially the British forces were met with a lukewarm welcome by the residents of the city, with some wealthy families throwing feasts in honour of the British officers.
 Nevertheless, some political figures remained antagonistic.
 Manuel Belgrano said "Queremos al antiguo amo o a ninguno" (we want the old Master or none at all) before leaving to Uruguay.
 Religious leaders swore loyalty as well, after the promise that the Roman Catholic religion would be respected.
 The Royal Audience ceased its activities.
 Some merchants were displeased by the repeal of the Spanish monopoly and the opening to British trade, as it harmed their interests; one of their leaders was Martín de Álzaga.

 Juan Martín de Pueyrredón organised a militia near the city, but was discovered before being ready, and his troops were defeated.
 Santiago de Liniers, who was assigned to guard a nearby coast defense, got into the city and weighed the situation.
 He convinced Álzaga to hold on his plan, and moved to Montevideo.
 The governor Pascual Ruiz Huidobro gave him command of 550 veterans and 400 soldiers to return to Buenos Aires and attempt the re-conquest.
 Sobremonte was doing the same in Córdoba, but Liniers got to Buenos Aires first.

 On 4 August 1806, Liniers landed at Las Conchas, north of Buenos Aires, and advanced with a mixed force of Buenos Aires line troops and Montevideo Militia toward the city.
 On 10 August he took control of the strategic points of Miserere and El Retiro, holding the north and west entries to the city.
 Beresford finally surrendered on 14 August.
 An open cabildo decided afterwards to depose Sobremonte from having military authority, and giving such authority, instead, to the victorious Liniers.
-As written above, Sobremonte's departure at the beginning of the war made him highly unpopular among the peoples of Buenos Aires.
 Sobremonte would not return to Buenos Aires, and moved to Montevideo instead.
 The open cabildo also decided to prepare the city against the possibility of a British counter-attack.

 Foreseeing the possibility of a second invasion, militias were formed by the Spanish and criollos, such as the Patricios, Arribeños, Húsares (of Pueyrredón), Pardos and Morenos.
 The creation of such local forces created concern within the Spanish elite, fearful of an attempt of secession from the Spanish Crown.

 On this first invasion, the 71st Regiment of Foot lost both of its Regimental Colours during the combat, which are currently held in Argentina.
 On the second invasion, there was a frustrated attempt to recover both flags.
 They were retaken by the Buenos Aires militia and returned to the Santo Domingo convent.